johnston9/la-donut/README.md

 ## Future Features

 ### Social Account Login
 This Allauth function allows users to sign up and log in using an existing third party account such as Google and Facebook.
 This would make encouraging users to sign up easier as they are just a click away and don't have to do any more.
-For the site owners apart from having more user sign ups this opens up hugh areas in terms of information and marketing.
+For the site owners apart from having more users sign ups this opens up huge areas in terms of information and marketing.

 ### Social Media Share Icons
-In terms of brand awareness through social media social media share icons would be most advantagous.
+In terms of brand awareness through social media social media share icons would be most advantageous.

 ## Information Architecture

 - Development
-**SQLight** was used during development and comes with Django.
+**SQLite3** was used during development and comes with Django.

 - Deployment
-**PostgreSQL** is used for deployment, and was added as an add-on with Heroku.
+**Postgres** is used for deployment, and was added as an add-on with Heroku.

 ### Database structure - Model Tables by App